 Lubricate: Make sure your catheter tip and most of the catheter is lubricated.
 This will make the insertion experience much more comfortable and will make less-experienced catheter users feel much more confident in a suprapubic catheter.

 - Slow and Steady: As you begin to feed the catheter tip into the hole you need to take it slow and be gentle with the amount of force when inserting.
 If the user is not cautious, poor catheter insertion can lead to damage in the bladder lining, which can lead to pain and other issues.

 - Clean-up: In order to prevent future issues, you need to clean up, especially if the catheter changing is in your bathroom.
 Urine can miss the toilet during the process, so any waste needs to be cleaned up.

 - Draining: As you go about your day, it is important you check out how your catheter feels, and also when it is time to drain.
 Always wash your hands before and after you drain.

 - Diet: To prevent urinary tract infections (UTIs) and other infections, make sure you eat plenty of fruits, vegetables, and whole grains daily.
 This will lower the risk of constipation, while also keeping your bladder healthy.

 - Water: Make sure you are drinking water every day.
-While it is beneficial that you drink other nutritional juices, water is necessary to making the draining experience as accident free as possible.
+While it is beneficial that you drink other nutritional juices, water is necessary to make the draining experience as accident-free as possible.
 This will keep both your bladder and catheter working correctly.
 Also, the water will allow the kidneys to flush themselves out, leading to a lower risk of UTIs.

 - Irrigation: When it comes to irrigation, the angle is key.
 After draining your catheter to the best of your ability, take a syringe full of saline and insert it into the catheter.
 Slowly release the saline into the catheter.
 Make sure you are sitting at a 30-45 degree angle.
 This will allow for the saline to clean the catheter the best.